krg-digital/candidate-technical-assesment-movie-app/README.md

 A restart seems to fix it for the next hour.
 Right now we have a cron job restarting it every half hour.

-We'd love to improve the uptime, what's cuasing this?
+We'd love to improve the uptime, what's causing this?

 ---------